kanechan25/web3-react/README.md

 ## Overview

-This is an example of using the Uniswap `web3-react` package and includes running against mainnet and other L2s.
+This is an example of using the `web3-react` package and includes running against mainnet and other L2s.

 ## Configuration